trent-gill/portfolio/drafts/README.md

 Furthermore, the theory of integrative learning is a _normative_, or _prescriptive_, theory.
 It instructs rather than explain.
 This means that it does not necessarily attempt to understand the practice of advising — the emphasis is more on creating _guiding principles_ and outlining what advising should or ought to be.
 Although the reality doesn’t always align with our ideals, as we will see, our guiding principles serve as a foundation for my interactions with students and with Brandon University.

-Academic Advising at Brandon University
+### Academic Advising at Brandon University

-In NACADA’s Statement of Core Values for academic advisors, the third value says, “Advisors are responsible to their institutions.”
+In NACADA’s Statement of Core Values for academic advisors, the third value speaks to the broader learning environment in which advising occurs: “Advisors are responsible to their institutions.”
 This core value can be understood in a variety of ways.
 For example, as an academic advisor at Brandon University, part of my role is to explain and confirm the inherent value of a BU degree, and the value of post-secondary study more broadly.
 This is one way in which I am “responsible to my institution.”
 Other ways I am responsible to my institution include:

 * Doing the job that the university expects me to do
 * Working with other members of the institution in a productive way
-* Remaining fair-minded with issues of personnel, faculty, curriculum planning, and institutional strategy Contributing to the institution’s success above and beyond my official responsibilities
+* Remaining fair-minded with issues of personnel, faculty, curriculum planning, and institutional strategy
+* Contributing to the institution’s success above and beyond my official responsibilities
 * Representing Brandon University in the community
 * Serving students according to the needs of the institution